 - A completed application form, specifically Form 21-527EZ

 To get your VA pension claim approved quickly, you’ll need a Fully Developed Claim (FDC).
 Make sure you provide all of the information requested.
 This includes providing military and private medical records.
-If at any point in the application process you have questions, we can connect you with a local VA attorney.
+If at any point in the application process you have questions, we can connect you with a local veterans disability lawyer.
 An advocate or lawyer can help you file your claim faster and get much-needed benefits you’re rightfully owed.

 Can Surviving Spouses and Children Qualify for VA Pension Benefits?